 Paul Waldie reports that 170,000 Canadians are targeted by CRA for bogus charitable donations.
 I find it amazing that people think that a scheme where you deduct more than you contribute could be legitimate.

-Larry MacDonald summarizes the varying opinions on BetaPro’s new TSX 60 index fund (HXT).
+Larry MacDonald (this web page has disappeared) summarizes the varying opinions on BetaPro’s new TSX 60 index fund (HXT).

 Canadian Capitalist reports that TD Waterhouse is now offering trading on global stock markets, for a price.